-The use of the (S)KY exposure type allows the user to select less crowded regions on sky to take exposures which will be used for sky evaluation / sky subtraction.
-The typical exposure time of these SKY positions is shorter than the OBJECT ones but will depend on the actual conditions of the observations.
-Typically, in dark time one gets ~0.75e-/min at 550nm from the sky while the RON is ~2.5e- rms (i.e. variance 6.25) on average.
-The transition between read-out noise limited and sky-noise limited conditions occurs after about 10 min in dark time.
 Similarly, to other VLT instruments, telescope offsets are defined relative to the previous telescope position, therefore the offsets are cumulative, e.g. a sequence of [0, -2, 4, -2] will finish at the original position.
 The offsets are defined in units of arcseconds in the reference frame selected (DETECTOR or SKY).
-However, for AO observations (WFM-AO and NFM) ofesets must be provided in SKY framework.
-The convention is detailed below in Figure 28 and Figure 29.
-If the first image is to be taken at the preset coordinates, the first set of offsets should be 0.0.
+The convention is detailed below in Figure 43 and Figure 43.
+If the first image is to be taken at the preset coordinates, the first set of offsets should be 0,0.
 If there are fewer offset values than the defined total number of exposures, the template will return at the beginning of the list of offsets and apply them again.
-However, the number of offsets provided should be identical in x and v directions.
+However, the number of offsets provided should be identical in x and y directions.
 For example, if the number of exposures is 5 and the series of offsets (in "SKY" convention) is: